Calendar of Events 2025

 Holiday Gift Shop, 10am to 4pm

-This seasonal pop-up shop features artisan wares and specialty gifts just perfect for everyone on your list.
+This seasonal pop-up shop featured artisan wares and specialty gifts just perfect for everyone on your list.
 Plastic accepted.
 Nickels-Sortwell Barn on Federal St., immediately behind the historic house.

-Featuring wreaths decorated by Wiscasset Area businesses.
-Often themed and with a sense of humor!
-Shoppers vote for People’s Choice in the Nickels-Sortwell barn on Federal St. Wreaths given to local long-term care facilities after Marketfest.
+Beautiful and fanciful wreaths, decorated by Wiscasset Area businesses, were featured.
+All were themed and many came with a sense of humor!
+Shoppers voted for People’s Choice.
+At the end of Marketfest, the wreaths were given to a local long-term care facility.

 People’s Choice winners: